AlexxNB/svelte-docs/docs_src/src/docs/pages/builtins/properties.md

 1. *name* - it hasn't default value, so it is not optional.
 Probably it should be string type, but who knows.
 2. *type* - it is string value, optional because has default value.
 What other values may be used?
 3. *disabled* - it is simple: optional, type bool, false by default.
 4. *size* - easy: optional, type number, 1 by default.
 Nope!
-Also it could be string like '20px' too.
+Also it could be string like '20px'.

 So lets create fancy table of properties for this component: